slarmoo/.github/profile/webFrameworks/introduction/introduction.md

 ### Angular component

 An Angular component defines what JavaScript, HTML, and CSS are combined together.
-This keeps a fairly strong separation of files what are usually grouped together in a directory rather than using the single file representation.
+This keeps a fairly strong separation of files that are usually grouped together in a directory rather than using the single file representation.

 **JS**